brianritchie1312/icat.ansible/README.md

 If you put hosts in '/etc/ansible/hosts' you can just run

 	ansible-playbook tests/test.yml

+If you are running on remote hosts, add hostname to inventory and run add the following options

+        --user {SUDO USER ON REMOTE HOST} --ask-pass

+If remote hosts include debian systems add

+        --user {SUDO USER ON REMOTE HOST} --ask-pass --ask-sudo-pass

 6b.If you prefer you can create an external playbook to launch the role simply copy 'tests/test.yml' or the following block into your own yml playbook.